Veterinary Office Simulation - Pattern Matching Mini-Lab

 - We can use unnamed variables and pattern matching to store the name instance variables for both the

-objects.
-You can do this by changing the case statement to case Dog(LicenseName name, _, _):
+DogandCatobjects.
+You can do this by changing the case statement tocase Dog(LicenseName name, _, _):.
+Since we aren't using the values ofbreedandweightwe do not need to store them.

 Additional Optional Missions